Yogesh-SJ/C-Based-Student-Record-System/README.md

  - students.dat – Binary file to store student records (auto-created)

 ## 👨‍💻 Author
-Project by a beginner-friendly C programmer learning file handling and data storage.
+I am the author of this project, developed as part of my learning journey in C programming.
+This project focuses on building foundational skills in file handling and data storage using the C language.